IFMlab/ChemFlow/tutorial/example-a-thrombin/Tutorial-DF-LF-SF.rst

     ScoreFlow -p tutorial -r vmd-rec.pdb -l tutorial_chemflow/DockFlow/plants/vmd-rec/docked_ligands.mol2 --bcc --water -sf mmgbsa --md --protocol explicit_mmgbsa

-Also here we specified to use for the rescoring the mol2 of the docked ligands for which we computed AM1-BCC charges, by adding the flag "*--bcc*"
+Also here we specified to use for the rescoring the mol2 of the docked ligands for which we computed AM1-BCC charges, by adding the flag "*--bcc*".
 We indicate that we want to run **explicit** solvent MMGBSA calculations by adding the flag *--water* .

-Running the md of 1ns locally would take around 10 minutes per compound.
+Running an MD simulation of 1ns would take around 10 minutes per compound on your local computer.

-At the end of the free-energy rescoring you will have MMGBSA.dat file per each ligand in the ligand folder.
+At the end of the free-energy rescoring you will have one *mmgbsa.dat* file per compound in the ligand folder.
-These data are collected in ScoreFlow.csv file in the receptor directory after postprocessing the results witht he following command:
+These data are collected in *ScoreFlow.csv* file in the receptor directory after postprocessing the results with the following command:

 .. code-block:: bash